odh-labs/ml-workshop/docs/lab2-data-science.md

 11. Here we output the total count of the **_labeled_** column, *Churn*.
 We need a decent spread, and we have it - with just over 2 to 1.
 12. Here we make a simple conversion from Yes and  No to 1 and 0, to facilitate plotting.

 <img src="./images/lab2-data-science/ds-visualise-data-4.png " alt="drawing" width="500"/>

+13. This cell visually outputs churn count by various features in the data set.
+14. Here we swap NaNs for spaces.
+15. Detect missing values for our features

 <img src="./images/lab2-data-science/ds-visualise-data-5.png " alt="drawing" width="500"/>